 Finally, make sure to avoid telling camp “horror stories.”
 What is funny to you or an older sibling about camp memories may scare your camper.

 The easiest way to prevent homesickness is to give your camper the tools to handle the new situations they will be in.
 Our staff are trained to help your campers through any feelings of homesickness they may have, big or small.
 We use an approach to help campers identify emotions, manage their responses and stay engaged in activities.
 Ultimately, this helps campers gain self-confidence and independence.
 Please trust us.
 If we believe that your child’s homesickness or struggle to adjust is out of the ordinary, we will contact you to discuss strategies and options.
+Reach out to us and let us help.
+We can set up times to meet your camper and talk about all things we can put in place while at camp to help as needed.

 Just as it is normal for your campers to miss you when they are away, it is very normal for you to miss them.
 Parents often experience feelings of anxiety and missing their children when they go away for the first time.
 There are several things parents can do to fill time when your campers are exploring new things at Camp Chi.
 For one, you should explore new things, too!
 Make plans to take advantage of child free opportunities: get away for a weekend, take a class you have been trying to fit in, have some quiet time and read a book, go to the movies, visit an art fair or tackle a project you have been putting off for a while.
 Staying busy is an important part of not missing your camper.
 While we realize that you will think about your camper and miss him or her, by doing new things, you each will have a lot of new stories to share when they come home.